enfiskutensykkel/euler/README.md

 Project Euler Solutions
 =======================

-These are my solutions to some of the problems from project Euler.
+These are my solutions to some of the problems from [Project Euler](http://projecteuler.net/).
-The problems can be found [at their website](http://projecteuler.net/problems).
+A full list of available problems can be found [here](http://projecteuler.net/problems).